Mitsubishi Eclipse Insurance Rates

 Rates are averaged for all Mitsubishi Eclipse models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheap Mitsubishi Eclipse Insurance
+How to Find the Best Mitsubishi Eclipse Insurance

-- You may be able to save around $100 per year simply by quoting early and online
+- It is possible to save around $100 per year simply by quoting early and online

-- Increasing comprehensive and collision deductibles can save around $200 each year
+- Increasing comprehensive and collision deductibles can save approximately $200 each year

 Shopping for rates will help you save, whether you are shopping for 2001 Mitsubishi Eclipse insurance rates or 2003 Mitsubishi Eclipse GTS Coupe 2d insurance rates.